iamsohel/ngrok-nginx-multi-site-run/README.md

+# Run multi-site application with a single Ngrok address

 ### Run FE application in 9000 or any port and change that port in nginx

 ### Run BE appliation in 8002 or any port and change that port in nginx